Let’s find out whether guinea pigs eat hamster food.

 Guinea pigs then eat the droppings which pass once more through the stomach and intestines and obtain vitamins and important proteins.

-Nutritional Needs of your Guinea Pig
+What Are the Nutritional Needs of a Guinea Pig?

 Guinea pigs need a balanced diet that should contain high levels of fiber.